John F. Shelley: Early union activities

 After graduation (receiving his law degree in 1932), Shelley became a business agent for the Bakery Wagon Drivers Union.
 In 1936 he became an AFL official, defeating an incumbent to become vice-president of the San Francisco Labor Council.
 He was the council's representative to the Pacific coast's first industrial development conference aimed at girls and hosted by several Northern California YWCAs.

 Shelley was elected president of the council in 1937.
 Shortly into his term, the council began organizing state agricultural and cannery workers under the AFL.
 Shelley was one of the leaders of the California People's Legislative Conference, a group supporting Washington state's minimum wage, while the Supreme Court was entertaining a constitutional challenge against it in West Coast Hotel Co. v.
 Parrish.

 Beginning in the spring of 1937, Shelley faced two crises: growing labor unrest, and attempts by the Committee for Industrial Organization to replace the AFL as bargaining agent for local unionized shops.
 Strikes and threats of strikes in Northern California followed first the sit-down strike against General Motors and then strikes at several Works Progress Administration projects in the San Francisco Bay Area.
 Shelley was active in settling several labor disputes, but despite his efforts 3,500 members of six unions went on strike against 16 leading San Francisco Hotels on May 1, 1937.
 On the same day, the AFL purged the CIO from the Alameda Labor Council owing to a jurisdictional dispute between the AFL Longshoremen and the CIO Teamsters, a move that the San Francisco Labor Council strongly disapproved of.

+Thomas Mooney (center left, holding glasses and handkerchief) at his mother's grave, January 8, 1939.
+Shelley is to the right of Mooney.

 In the midst of the hotel strike, 2100 elevators and janitors in buildings citywide voted to strike, but the work-stoppage was postponed by the international to continue negotiating.
 Other unions voted to strike, including the milk wagon drivers.
 At the California AFL's "loyalty" convention in September, Shelley and George G. Kidwell (his former superior in the Bakery Wagon Drivers' Union) were beaten up for introducing a resolution calling for the merger of the AFL and CIO.
 A decade later, Shelley was elected president of the organization, serving until 1950.